-Termination Event Stock Options Service-based Awards Performance-based Awards Voluntary termination All vested options remain exercisable for 90 days or, if shorter, the term of the option; unvested options are forfeited Outstanding awards are forfeited Outstanding awards are forfeited Death Outstanding exercisable options are exercisable for one year after death Awards that would have vested in one year accelerate and vest on termination of employment Outstanding awards are forfeited Disability Outstanding exercisable options are exercisable for one year after termination of employment or, if shorter, the term of the option Awards that would have vested in one year accelerate and vest on termination of employment Awards with end of performance period within one year of termination of employment will continue to be subject to performance goals and be issued, if earned, at the end of the performance period For Cause Outstanding awards are forfeited Outstanding awards are forfeited Outstanding awards are forfeited
+Termination Event Voluntary termination Stock Options All vested options remain exercisable for 90 days or, if shorter, the term of the option; unvested options are forfeited Service-based Awards Outstanding awards are forfeited Performance-based Awards Outstanding awards are forfeited Death Outstanding exercisable options are exercisable for one year after death Awards that would have vested in one year accelerate and vest on termination of employment Outstanding awards are forfeited Disability Outstanding exercisable options are exercisable for one year after termination of employment or, if shorter, the term of the option Awards that would have vested in one year accelerate and vest on termination of employment Awards with end of performance period within one year of termination of employment will continue to be subject to performance goals and be issued, if earned, at the end of the performance period For Cause Outstanding awards are forfeited Outstanding awards are forfeited Outstanding awards are forfeited

-^{} All of these acceleration events are subject to the requirement that, except for five percent (5%) of the shares available for award under the Equity Plan, the minimum vesting period is six months.
+All of these acceleration events are subject to the requirement that, except for five percent (5%) of the shares available for award under the Equity Plan, the minimum vesting period is six months.
 If an employment agreement has different terms, the employment agreement will control.